solarith0/solarith.dev/docs/OS-config/windows.md

 	- disable: show announcements about new releases
 	- disable: startup on login
 	- enable: close button should minimize the spotify window
-4. Task Manager -> startup apps -> disable: any unneeded
+4. Task Manager :material-arrow-right: startup apps :material-arrow-right: disable: any unneeded